max-niederman/ttyper/README.md

 | `ukrainian`          |     100 most common Ukrainian words |

 Additional languages can be added by creating a file in `TTYPER_CONFIG_DIR/language` with a word on each line.
 On Linux, the config directory is `$HOME/.config/ttyper`; on Windows, it's `C:\Users\user\AppData\Roaming\ttyper`; and on macOS it's `$HOME/Library/Application Support/ttyper`.

+## scroll mode

+For long text files, use `--scroll-mode` to keep the current word at the top of the display.
+This prevents the current typing position from scrolling out of view in long documents.

 ## config